 Wednesday, December 14, 2011

 3. Include your children in a trip to the grocery store for the sole purpose of donating to the food collection barrels there.
 Buy only items for the food barrel, and let your children choose the non perishables they think children in other families would enjoy.
 They'll delight you with their choices of red licorice, Oreos, and they'll remind you that people in need have children who want something special.

 5. Take a trip to a bookstore with everyone, choose a holiday chapter book there.
-Read a chapter a night, together, as a family.
+Read a chapter a night, together as a family.
 Write the date on the inside cover, and have everyone sign their names and write a short message.
 You've just created a keepsake.

 6. Sit and share stories with your family about some of your favorite past holidays.
 Tell them why you remember the ones that you do, and what made it so special.
 Ask them about theirs.
 What they remember will impress you.

 8. Check out a colorful holiday recipes book from your library, one with lots of pictures.
 Spend time poring over the pages, and choose a recipe that you can make as a new family favorite for your big dinner.

 10. Have a dinner by candle light during their winter break.
 Not just one candle holder, but many, many votives scattered all about the kitchen or dining room.
 Talk about the happiness you feel in having everyone home with you.
 The glow of the table will bring tears to your eyes, I promise.

 11.Come home from the craft store with an armful of those fun paint it yourself ornaments.
 I have found them for less than a dollar each.
 Spread out an old shower curtain and paint away.